lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-Then add another instance method - <code>addNewTask</code> - at the end of the file that will be called when the user click on the "+" button we just added.
+Then add another instance method - `addNewTask` - at the end of the file that will be called when the user click on the "+" button we just added.

 {% highlight ruby %}
 # file app/controllers/TasksListController.rb